Platinum5Hub/.github/profile/README.md

 I am not affiliated with GLE, PL5, or any member of its development team.
 The Platinum Five 5 (PL5) logo, "PLATINUM FIVE," and other related brands are the property of GameLoaded Entertainment Pty Ltd (GLE).
 I do not own the original trademarks (PS: No economical income is made nor will be made from this project).

 Thank you for stopping by!
 Stay tuned for updates and announcements regarding the progress of this project.

+> ###### PS: In the case you found this somewhere (as I am not advertising it at all), please do not get hyped: there's no guarantee of me finishing this.
+I'm still a novice at coding and not all the "cool" projects I start get finished.
+I love this idea and will try my best, but just in case, don't get too excited.
+Thanks for understanding.